Contents

 Vehicular Manslaughter is considered the least serious of the three fatal accident offenses.

-Ohio Vehicular Homicide
+Vehicular Homicide Ohio

 Ohio defines Vehicular Homicide as a death caused by either: